brunomaga/brunomaga.github.io/_drafts/2024-01-19-Mixture-of-Experts.md

 - the capacity factor can be changed during evaluation to adjust to new memory/compute requirements.
 - dense layer stacking and a multiplicative bias can boost quality (Appendix C).

-Related to the functioning of mixture of experts, the authors showed that **encoder** experts learn very shallow tasks, e.g. ponctuation, nouns, etc. Or rephrasing [this blog post](https://machinelearningmastery.com/mixture-of-experts/), MoEs perform a divide-and-conquer approach that subdivides a problem into smaller problems that can solved by different experts combined.
-They did this by "visualizing how tokens are routed among (encoder) experts, [...] by passing a batch of tokens to the model and manually inspecting token assignment at each layer".

-- At the encoder level, they observed that at each layer, at least one expert specializes in **sentinel tokens** (mask tokens that represent blanks to fill-in); and some encoder experts exhibit clear specialization, with some experts primarily operating on punctuation, verbs, proper names, counting, etc.

-These are detailed in table 13 and 15.
+Related to the functioning of mixture of experts, the authors showed that **encoder experts learn very shallow tasks**, e.g. ponctuation, nouns, etc. I.e., **MoEs subdivide a problem into smaller problems that can solved by different experts combined**.
+The authors show this by "visualizing how tokens are routed among (encoder) experts, [...] by passing a batch of tokens to the model and manually inspecting token assignment at each layer".
+They observed that at each layer, at least one expert specializes in **sentinel tokens** (mask tokens that represent blanks to fill-in); and some encoder experts exhibit clear specialization, with some experts primarily operating on punctuation, verbs, proper names, counting, etc. These are detailed in table 13 and 15.

-- At the decoder level, "expert specialization is far less noticeable in the decoder", and meaningful specialization (semantics or syntax) are not visible in decoder experts:
+At the decoder level, "expert specialization is far less noticeable in the decoder", and meaningful specialization (semantics or syntax) are not visible in decoder experts:
   > We hypothesize that this lack of meaningful expert specialization is caused by the distribution of target tokens induced by the span corruption objective.
 In particular, (a) a smaller number of tokens are routed jointly in the decoder due to longer sequence lengths in the encoder (e.g. group size